How should water services be delivered in the future?

 We are proposing that the best way to deliver safe, reliable and affordable drinking water and wastewater services to New Plymouth District residents over the next 30-plus years is through a council-controlled organisation that we would jointly own with the South Taranaki and Stratford district councils.

-The Consultation Document sets out why that is, and how you can have your say about the options.
+The Consultation Document sets out why that is.

 Notes on the proposal